Sharpton, school survivor, announce anti-gun violence rally

 - Many Americans try retirement, then change their minds

+Fifteen years ago, “I actually lost my uncle to gun violence in Brooklyn,” she said.
+“So for it to happen to me, in my face, that just shows that change has to happen now.”

+Sharpton said that young people leading recent activism across the country has produced what he called “a necessary marriage of dealing with gun violence as an American issue that jumps over the boundaries of any community and deals with America from every city.”

 Another Sharpton concern is how police handle interactions with the mentally ill.
-On Thursday, police fatally shot a Brooklyn man wielding what turned out to be a welding torch mistaken for a gun.
+On Thursday, police fatally shot a Brooklyn man, Saheed Vassell, as he brandished what turned out to be a welding torch mistaken for a gun.

+Among the June rally organizers is Ramon Contreras, 19, a senior at one of 11 NYC College Prep charter schools who lost a classmate to gun violence last October.

+“He was only 17 years old,” Contreras said.
+“The way it affected me, I was lost.”